Gricel-lee/EvoChecker-Installation/Viking and Evochecker/README.md

 ### Submitted but not running [^5]
 Sometimes when a file is submitted, it may not run.
 Check **squeue --user=user**, column "NODELIST (REASON)"  will display a reason code if your job is being held.
+In this example, the only job that is going to be executed is the one with "priority" on the last column.
+Meaning that it hasn't been schedule given that other jobs are in the queue before with higher priority.
+The rest of the jobs must be cancelled as they require computing resources that Viking cluster does not have.

 ![image](https://user-images.githubusercontent.com/63869574/156643316-f4573432-588e-40ad-8c6d-c1e560103580.png)

+Check also [^5]:
+_If your job has the start time of N/A and/or the REASON column state PartitionConfig, then you probably have requested resources that are not available on the cluster.
+In the above example job 36 has requested more CPUs than are available for jobs in the cluster._

 ### Run out of memory
 You may need to select a node with bigger memory [^6].
-Add #SBATCH --partition=himem
+Add ```#SBATCH --partition=himem```.
 Make sure you add it before executing the code or it won't be run.

 ```